 This post may contain affiliate links.
 Read my disclosure policy.

-There is no match for homemade chocolate chip cookies with soft and warm cookie dough, gooey chocolate chips, and the sweetest aroma coming from your oven.
-It’s just as tantalizing as homemade baked donuts or banana bread.
-Whether you’re making Christmas cookies or surprising your kiddos with a sweet after school treat, memories are made with America’s most loved chocolate chip cookies.
+There is no match for homemade chocolate chip cookies with chewy and soft texture, gooey chocolate chips, and the sweetest aroma coming from your oven.
+As America’s most loved cookie, they are perfect for every occasion, whether you’re making Christmas cookies, comforting a neighbor, or surprising your kiddos with a sweet after-school treat.

 Ingredients:

-Ingredients for chocolate chip cookies with baking soda, brown sugar, chocolate chips, butter and eggs
+Ingredients for desserts with baking soda, brown sugar, chocolate morsals, butter and eggs

 cookies studded with semisweet chocolate chips is the best chocolate for chocolate chip cookies